 HAI Prevention Collaboratives (HAI)

-The Healthcare Associated Infections (HAI) Collaborative develops quality assessment methods to monitor infections of interest to our surrounding community.
+The HAI Collaborative develops quality assessment methods to monitor infections of interest to our surrounding community.